Treadmill Maintenance Guidelines For Your Home Gym

 A little routine maintenance goes a long way in preventing issues with your machine.

-Maintenance such as making sure the safety clip included with your treadmill is properly attached and in working condition is also important.
+Making sure the safety clip included with your treadmill is properly attached and in working condition is also important.
 You should be using this clip every time you walk or run on your treadmill, as it allows the machine to come to an emergency stop if needed.
-Contact your manufacturer for a replacement clip if this important safety feature isn’t working.
+Contact your manufacturer for a replacement clip if this important safety features isn’t working.